 2. Faulty Water Pump

-Your car’s water pump is driven off the engine by either an accessory belt, timing belt, or timing chain.
-The water pump housing contains a rotating component called an impeller, which has fan-like blades.
+Your car’s water pump is powered by the engine — either through an accessory belt, timing belt, or timing chain.
+The water pump housing also contains a rotating component called an impeller, which has fan-like blades.

 3. A Restricted Radiator

 The radiator must be free from internal and external obstructions to dissipate engine heat.